Institute for Physical Therapy Education

 Submit your application, transcripts, references, and volunteer/work experiences to PTCAS.

-We’re glad you made the decision to apply to the physical therapy program at Widener University.
-The path to earning a doctoral degree (DPT) is rigorous, but the rewards are great, as 98% (2012–2014) of our students gain employment after graduation day.
+We’re glad you made the decision to apply to the doctor of physical therapy program at Widener University.
+The pathway to earning a doctoral degree (DPT) is rigorous, but the rewards are great, as 98% (2012–2014) of our students gain employment after graduation day.

 Admission will be restricted to students who demonstrate the capacity for graduate-level studies through performance on the Graduate Record Examination (GRE) and a satisfactory grade point average (GPA) at the undergraduate level.